What Are You Stitching?

 ‘Once I had finished them, I was browsing through the book and found the Rosehip Needlecase and decided that it would look really good in the same pattern as the redwork pincushion so, using a portion of the pincushion design, I made a needlecase as well.

 I added a tiny pocket to the inside of the needlecase to store my microneedle threader.
 Of course, when that was finished, I went back and did the strawberry emery to keep the needles clean and sharp.

 I thoroughly enjoyed making all the pieces and will thoroughly enjoy looking at them every time I use them.
 Thanks Inspirations, for producing such beautiful books, and thanks to Margaret Light for her beautiful designs.’

 Redwork!
 Tiny pockets!
 Sharp needles!
-What’s not to love, Jo?
+What’s not to love, Joan?
 You’ve done a wonderful job of recreating the Redwork Pincushion & Chatelaine and we’re sure Margaret Light would be thrilled she inspired you to create two of your own designs to go with it.
 We look forward to seeing what lovely projects you stitch with your new stunning accessories.

 Shoshi Ben Hamo

 ‘I am a textile artist from Israel and I have been creating for over 40 years.
 I often go to flea markets and thrift stores to see, feel, pick and collect what I am looking for.
 I make connections with textile collectors around the world from whom I purchase silk fabrics, lace, beads, buttons and colours.
 And these are basically my Silk Road.’

 ‘I have a special connection and great love for textiles that come from India, there is no end of colours, shapes and beauty.
 From India, I buy scraps of silk and sari.
 The colour and material give me inspiration for my work.
 My parents were born in Morocco and this is another large part of my influence.